-NOTE: LED1 on this page corresponds to LED10 on the external LED label, LED2 corresponds to LED20, LED3 corresponds to LED30, and LED4 corresponds to LED40/DIAG.
+Note: LED1 on this page is not brought out on the external LED label, LED2 corresponds to Ethernet/RSSI2 on the LED label, LED3 corresponds to RSSI3, and LED4 corresponds to Status/RSSI4.

-9.5 NETWORK SETTINGS Page - Client or Access Point
+9.5 NETWORK SETTINGS - Client or Access Point

-9.5.1 NETWORK SETTINGS Page LOCAL AREA NETWORK Section
+9.5.1 NETWORK SETTINGS - Local Area Network (LAN) Section

 LAN Mode Embedded web server addressing mode.
 Options are static or dynamic for an address from a local DHCP server.
 IP Address For setting the static address for the embedded web server.
 Netmask Static network mask Gateway IP Static gateway IP address DHCP Fallback IP This will be the address the web server will default to if it cannot establish communications with a DHCP server DHCP Mode This enables an option to make the node act as a DHCP server.
-NOTE: Can only set DHCP server if the node is statically addressed.
+Note: Can only set DHCP server if the node is statically addressed.
 Once the DHCP Server option has been selected, DHCP option fields below are enabled for entry.
-DHCP Start IP Address DHCP address block start address DHCP Stop IP Address DHCP address block stop address DHCP Netmask DHCP Network mask that the DHCP sever will pass to the DHCP clients DHCP Gateway IP PIP address for the network segment gateway that the DHCP sever will pass to the DHCP clients DHCP Lease Times Lease time for the DHCP addresses.
+DHCP Start IP Address DHCP address block start address DHCP Stop IP Address DHCP address block stop address DHCP Netmask DHCP Network mask that the DHCP sever will pass to the DHCP clients DHCP Gateway IP IP address for the network segment gateway that the DHCP sever will pass to the DHCP clients DHCP Lease Times Lease time for the DHCP addresses.
 Default is 1 hour or 3600 seconds.